 A stroke is a brain injury caused by the interruption of blood supply to the brain.
 The brain requires constant oxygen, which is provided by the blood.
 Any changes in the blood flow could restrict the amount of oxygen that reaches the brain, leading to brain cells’ death.

-Stroke is not common in teens, but it is one of the top ten causes of death in childhood (1).
-The prognosis of the condition is often fatal when the diagnosis is delayed.
+Stroke is not common in teens, but it is not unusual for teens and is actually one of the top ten causes of death in childhood (1).
+The prognosis of the condition is often fatal when the diagnosis and management is delayed.

 Read this post to know more about the causes, risk factors, symptoms, diagnosis, treatment, complications, and prevention of strokes in teens.

 Causes And Risk Factors For Stroke In Teenagers

 Any blockage or delay in the blood supply of the brain may result in a stroke.
 If the brain’s blood supply is interrupted by a blocked blood vessel, it is called ischemic stroke, and if it occurs due to a bleeding in the brain, it is called a hemorrhagic stroke.

 If the blood supply to the brain is temporarily blocked, teens may experience a mini-stroke (transient ischemic attack or TIA).
 In such cases, teens may have stroke-like symptoms that usually resolve within the next 24 hours.
 If the symptoms and disabilities are minimal, it is called a minor stroke.
 A minor stroke may still require further evaluation to prevent recurrent strokes.